waylow/add_camera_rigs/README.md

 ==========
 ==TO DO:==
 ==========
--check if the widgets already exist and don't create them if they do -get the collections working properly
-(make sure it checks if it already exists)

 -add the comp guides back

 -maybe connect the camera lens and other settings to a custom property on the camera bone that way it can be animated on the rig instead of over 2 objects.

--add user preferences so the user can set their own naming convention (for collections and widgets)